Fancy2209/Recapturing-The-DeadZone/src/content/docs/intro.md

 3. Write your research or make the changes directly.
 4. Repeat the process.

-We have been documenting the sequential flow of the game in [main](/main).
+The general sequential flow of the game is in [sequential flow](/sequential_flow).
 It's a good start to see where are we currently at.
-Right now, we are stuck in the authentication process.

-### Investigation

-The error message says something about `publishingnetworklogin` and the requirement of a script called `publishingnetwork.js`.

-Each auth system (Kong/AG/FB/PIO) is managed differently.
-PlayerIO authentication is associated with the [publishing network](/playerio/publishingnetwork).

-A game website that is registered in the publishing network requires a canvas to enable game to run.
-This canvas needs a script the `publishingnetwork.js` to function.

-In our scenario, by using the PlayerIO authentication, we are trying to make our web server to operate as a registered publishing network site.
-This involves creating the canvas and including the script.
-We may also need to register with the publishing network to obtain credentials for authentication.

-Our next task could be modifying the web server to be mimicking a valid publishing network site.
-The PlayerIO authentication will succeed if we see an API request to `/api/601` endpoint.

 ### Technical Insights & Troubleshooting